kieran-mackle/AutoTrader/content/_posts/2070-11-08-detecting-divergence.md

 ![Price Swings](/AutoTrader/assets/divergence-blog/price-swings-trend.png "Price Swings")

+Naturally, this method of caclulating swing levels will be more responsive compared to pivot points.
+However, this comes at the cost of false signals: the quicker a level is detected, the more likely it is to be a fluctuation due to noise, rather than a significant price level.

 *Note*: as part of the version `0.5.5` release of AutoTrader, this indicator has been generalised to accept indicators as well as price data.
 This will come in handy later on - as you will see below.